Plastic Waste, Our Oceans, & Us

 We can support the many societies, coalitions, foundations and global movements currently working to protect our oceans and marine life.

-We can take individual measures, such as reducing our consumption of single-use plastics, investing in a reusable water bottle rather than constantly purchasing plastic ones, and learning how to recycle correctly.
-We can avoid the use of any product that advertises the use of “microbeads” (these make up a substantial percentage of microplastics).
-We can participate in local beach cleanups (yes, it’s important, even if more plastic will wash up on shore later!).
+Individual measures are important.
+These include reducing our consumption of single-use plastics, investing in a reusable water bottle rather than constantly purchasing plastic ones, and learning how to recycle correctly.
+They may feel futile, but we can still be intentional.
+We can avoid using products that contain microbeads, which make up a substantial percentage of microplastics.
+And any time we visit a beach, we can participate in a local beach cleanups.
+Or just scoop up plastic as we see it.
+(Yes, it’s important, even if more plastic will wash up on shore later!)

-It’s easy to be overwhelmed by large scale issues that demand global cooperation and systemic solutions.
+Large scale issues that demand global cooperation and systemic solutions often feel overwhelming.
 However, moving towards a more natural and sustainable approach to living our day to day is always a good start.

 Want to learn about new initiatives to protect the environment?
 Sign up here for our newsletter to receive fresh updates from Producers Market!